 21 NCAC 36 .0225 COMPONENTS OF NURSING PRACTICE FOR THE LICENSED PRACTICAL NURSE

-(a) The licensed practical nurse shall accept only those assigned nursing activities and responsibilities, as defined in Paragraphs (b) through (i) of this Rule, which the licensee can safely perform.
-That acceptance shall be based upon the variables in each practice setting which include:
+(a) A licensed practical nurse shall accept only those assigned nursing activities and responsibilities, as defined in Paragraphs (b) through (i) of this Rule, that the licensee can safely perform, as determined by practice setting variables such as:

-(1) the nurse's own qualifications in relation to client need and plan of nursing care, including:
+(1) the nurse's qualifications in relation to client need and plan of nursing care, including:

 (A) basic educational preparation; and

 (B) knowledge and skills subsequently acquired through continuing education and practice;